jalimena/LLPFCCTutorial/README.md

 fccanalysis run analysis_stage1.py
 ```

-The log output of this step might look something like this:

 <details>
-  <summary>Spoiler warning</summary>
+  <summary>Click here to see what the log output of this step might look like:</summary>

   ```